Last Updated on April 17, 2026

 Consequences of Missed ITR Filing

-In the realm of income tax filing, the adage “Better late than never” carries weight, but missing the deadline can lead to serious repercussions.
+In the realm of income tax filing, the adage “Better late than never” holds true, but missing the deadline can have serious repercussions.
 As the fiscal year 2022-2023 approaches, individuals who have yet to file income tax returns must act swiftly.
-The December 31, 2023 deadline represents the final opportunity to fulfil this obligation.
+The December 31, 2023, deadline represents the final opportunity to fulfil this obligation.
 This article explores the implications of missing the deadline, the associated penalties, and the avenues available for those who find themselves in this predicament.

 Late Filing Fee and Interest Charges:

 The original deadline for submitting income tax returns for the fiscal year 2022-2023, also known as the assessment year 2024-2025, lapsed on July 31, 2023.
-Individuals who missed this deadline now have until December 31 to file their returns.
-It’s crucial to note that this deadline is universal, encompassing individuals, corporations, audited entities, and those not undergoing audits.
+Individuals who missed this deadline now have until December 31 to file their returns , and many taxpayers prefer completing their income tax return filing online for convenience and faster processing.
+It’s crucial to note that this deadline applies to individuals, corporations, audited entities, and those not undergoing audits, including professionals and businesses opting to file IT3 online.

 Section 234F of the Income Tax Act outlines the consequences of late filing.
 Failure to file before the due date incurs a late filing fee.
-For those missing the deadline, the penalty is ₹5,000, although individuals with total income below ₹5 lakh face a reduced penalty of ₹1,000.
-Furthermore, late filers are subject to interest charges under section 234A, calculated at 1 percent per month on the unpaid tax amount.
+For those missing the deadline, the penalty is ₹5,000, although especially for salaried individuals who typically file using the ITR 1 Sahaj form online.
+Individuals with a total income below ₹5 lakh face a reduced penalty of ₹1,000.
+Furthermore, late filers are subject to interest charges under section 234A, calculated at 1 per cent per month on the unpaid tax amount.

 Consequences of Non-Filing: